Literacy

 OCTOBER

-We took part in the Take 10 Challenge on 10th October!
+We will be taking part in the Take 10 Challenge on 10th October!
 It is also when we will celebrate Hello Yellow Day for mental health.

 The Take 10 Challenge encourages people to read for just 10 minutes a day to improve their wellbeing and support their literacy.
 For more information click here.

-Half term will see everyone on a reading treasure hunt to look for print all around our homes!
+Half term will see everyone on a mission to read somewhere unique!

 DECEMBER